KIIS-AI-and-machine-learning/kiis-ai-and-machine-learning.github.io/index.md

   - On a scale of 1 (not at all effective i.e. difficult to understand throughout) to 10 (extremely effective i.e. explained even challenging concepts very clearly throughout), how effective was this project?
 What could the presenters have done do to make it more effective?
   - Following your OWN presentation, complete the [Final Project Evaluations](https://forms.gle/CsXGKtpkeLDG8TH36).

 - ~~After the presentations, we will have a discussion about the future of AI and work.
 Here are some of the questions we might discuss.
-We can choose among these for prompts.~~
+We can choose among these for prompts. (moved to homework)~~
-  - How do you think AI will impact your future career?
-How do you think it will impact the world in general?
-What skills do you think will remain uniquely human as AI becomes more capable?
-  - The U.S. House recently passed a provision in the federal budget reconciliation bill that would impose a 10-year moratorium on state AI laws, preventing states from enforcing existing AI regulations Daily MontananInside Privacy.
-Over 260 state legislators from all 50 states have signed a bipartisan letter opposing this federal preemption.
-How do you think should AI should be regulated?
-  - Deepfakes have permeated political ads and social media, and have even been implicated in a rise in teenage suicides.
-What ethical responsibilities do AI developers have?

 #### Day 11: Homework

 1. In your Fieldpad, pick one of the following and write a 1-2 paragra`ph reflection on it:
   - How do you think AI will impact your future career?
 How do you think it will impact the world in general?
 What skills do you think will remain uniquely human as AI becomes more capable?
   - The U.S. House recently passed a provision in the federal budget reconciliation bill that would impose a 10-year moratorium on state AI laws, preventing states from enforcing existing AI regulations Daily MontananInside Privacy.
 Over 260 state legislators from all 50 states have signed a bipartisan letter opposing this federal preemption.
 How do you think should AI should be regulated?
   - Deepfakes have permeated political ads and social media, and have even been implicated in a rise in teenage suicides.
 What ethical responsibilities do AI developers have?